ddcovery/spheres_collision/README.md

 End
 ```

+The algorithm based on partitions must me adapted to the new "partitioner" that treats partition as a number.

-The partition based algorithm differs from the original because "partitoner" treats partition as numbers, and we have to manage the partitions sphere collections manually:
+In the new version, we have to manage "manually" te partitions spheres using "dynamic" arrays

 ```pascal
 Var intersections := [];